loureir-or-not/sget/README.md

 awesome-fetch *never* featured a Haskell-made fetch script, and I thought "Why not make a Haskell fetch?" and I ended up getting it done in 2 days.
 It was quite fun to learn how much I could feature without abusing IO.
-(Which while on my searchs, I found a FreeBSD based fetch which does abuse IO, no offense to the developer.) and I have to admit I am proud of how I have done!
+(Which while on my searches, I found a FreeBSD-based fetch which does abuse IO, no offense to the developer.) and I have to admit I am proud of how I have done!

 # Is this complete?
 I want change some things around (for example, adding color and